ampln/escuelaverano2024/speakers.md

 <div id="Keynotes" class="tabcontent">
 <section id="main-bio">
 			<!-- h2: Tier-2 Headline (Not as important as the h1 header, but more than one allowed). -->
-			<h3>Dr. Diyi Yang</h3>
+			<h3>Diyi Yang</h3>
       <h4> Assistant Professor at Stanford</h4>
       <br />
 			<!-- Headshot image -->
 			<img width="225" id="bio-image" src="{{'/assets/images/speakers/speaker_diyi.jpeg'| relative_url }}" align="left" alt="Diyi Yang" hspace="10" />
-     	Diyi Yang is an assistant professor in the Computer Science Department at Stanford University, also affiliated with the Stanford NLP Group, Stanford HCI Group and Stanford Human Centered AI Institute.
+     	<a href="https://cs.stanford.edu/~diyiy/">Diyi Yang</a> is an assistant professor in the Computer Science Department at Stanford University, also affiliated with the Stanford NLP Group, Stanford HCI Group and Stanford Human Centered AI Institute.
 Her research focuses on human-centered natural language processing and computational social science.
 She is a recipient of  IEEE “AI 10 to Watch” (2020), Microsoft Research Faculty Fellowship (2021),  NSF CAREER Award (2022), an ONR Young Investigator Award (2023), and a Sloan Research Fellowship (2024).
 Her work has received multiple paper awards or nominations at top NLP and HCI conferences, (e.g., Best Paper Honorable Mention at ICWSM 2016, Best Paper Honorable Mention at SIGCHI 2019, and Outstanding Paper at ACL 2022).
 		</section>
 		<section id="additional-info">
       <h4>Keynote: Human Centered NLP for Positive Impact</h4>